tonton-golio/inertial_navigation_transformer/README.md

 - [] implement RNN.
 - [] implement LSTM.
 - [] implement transformer network.
+- [] Include filtered features (from Adrian's filters) to see if predictions improve

 ## Body frame to world frame
 An initial orientation is required to interpret the measurements from the IMU.
 The world frame is defined by the north, east and down directions, obtained by the direction of the magnetic field and the direction of gravity (and their cross product).